PelionIoT/ref-wem-webapp/README.md

 Where XXXX is the Object ID of your resource.

-The second file that needs to be modified is `livedevice/templates/livedevice/livedevice.html`.
+The second file you need to modify is `livedevice/templates/livedevice/livedevice.html`.
 Find the data struct around line 39 that looks like the following:

 ```
     var chartsConfig = {